CSCfi/csc-user-guide/docs/apps/python.md

 If you think that some important package should be included in a module provided by CSC, you can send an email to <servicedesk@csc.fi>.

 ## Creating your own Python environments
-It is also possible to create your own Python enviroments.
+It is also possible to create your own Python environments.
 The main options are conda and Singularity.
-Singularity could be prefered at least when you know a suitable ready Singularity or Docker container. conda is very easy to use and flexible, but it might create a lot of files that might be slow at library imports.
+Singularity could be preferred at least when you know a suitable ready Singularity or Docker container. conda is very easy to use and flexible, but it might create a lot of files that might be slow at library imports.

 Singularity:
    * [Running Singularity containers](../computing/containers/run-existing.md)